bharathdn/iosApps/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+challenges encountered while building the app: Figuring out the animations between views. i.e., how to have an initial view  and animate/transition to another when user starts typing the numbers

 ## License